Marketcircle/AXElements/README.markdown

 AXElements
 ==========

-A simple layer above the Mac OS X Accessibility APIs to make code more readable.
+A layer above the Mac OS X Accessibility APIs to make accessibility objects behave like objects in a very dynamic way.

 Contributing to AXElements